Nifty Oct futures trade at discount

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 0.99% to 22.915.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, surged 4.88% to 23.28.

-Reliance Industries, Bajaj Finance and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Bharti Airtel, Reliance Industries and Dr. Reddy's were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News